Investing In Managed Fund Mutual Fund UITF Vul

-As you know, there are many different ways to invest your money with the expectation of getting something in return.
+There are many different ways to invest your money with the expectation of getting something in return and earn passive income.
 You can always do so in time-deposit accounts in the bank, buy real estate, start a business, acquiring works of art and collecting valuable items.

 Each of the above have their own pro’s and con’s.

-But what I’m going to discuss is investing in securities, which are stocks that are traded in Philippine Stocks Exchange (PSE), bonds and other similar paper assets.
+But what I’m going to discuss is investing in securities, specifically paper assets.
+Paper assets are anything that indicates ownership like stocks that are traded in Philippine Stocks Exchange (PSE) or a proof of indebtedness/debt instruments like bonds, LTNCD, and other similar investment products.

-A managed fund is a product from financial companies that does all the buying and selling of securities on behalf of the investors.
+A managed, investment fund is a product from financial companies that does all the buying and selling of securities on behalf of the investors.

-You no longer have to deal with all the trading.
-Instead, you open an account and they do everything that has do with investing for you.
+You no longer have to deal with all the trading to maximize your gain.
+Instead, you open an account and they do everything for you.

 What companies get in return for offering manged fund are the fees and charges that they collect for the work that they do.
 And the benefit for the investor is that he/she does not need to worry about managing each and every security day to day.

 For a more detailed discussion, see: What are the benefits of investing in a managed fund?